 Embark on a whale-watching boat tour from Kilauea Point.
 You’ll get to see majestic Humpback Whales as well as other wildlife unique to this region.
 Just be sure to bring some sunscreen and your binoculars.

-Pick up a delicious picnic dinner at Kilauea Fish Market.
+Pick up a delicious picnic lunch at Kilauea Fish Market.
 Your food is guaranteed to be the direct product of the daily catch at Kilauea Fish Market.
-This eatery has a plethora of seafood.
-From poke and sashimi salads to Ahi wrap fish tacos and even some deli options.
+This eatery has a plethora of seafood, from poke and sashimi salads to Ahi wrap fish tacos and even some deli options.

-An iconic site of Kilauea, Kilauea Lighthouse has stood proudly on Kilauea Point since 1913.
+An iconic site of Kilauea, the location of Kilauea Lighthouse has stood proudly on Kilauea Point since 1913.
 This century-old beacon rises 180-feet above the ocean.

 Visitors are free to explore Kilauea Lighthouse on one of its bi-weekly tours.
 After extensive restoration, the lighthouse finally reflects its original glory.
 Despite the restorations being unsuccessful in repairing the lights rotating mechanism, the lamp itself is still lit for ceremonial occasions.